 To live in the residence halls, students must be full-time matriculated students and actively attending all classes.
 Exceptions can be made by the Director of Residence Life for students employed by the College during the summer semester.
-The College reserves the right to remove students from campus housing who are not actively attending classes or registered for less than 12 credit hours each semester.
+The College reserves the right to remove students from campus housing who are not actively attending classes or who are registered for fewer than 12 credit hours each semester.
 Students are billed for campus housing on a semesterly basis.